-Area bounded by Sandyland Protection Association to the NW and Sandyland Cove to the SE.
+Area bounded by Sandyland to the NW and Sandyland Cove to the SE.
 Carpinteria salt marsh covers 230 acres.
 This large wetland supports a wide variety of species.
-Santa Monica and Franklin Creeks feed into the marsh.
-Pickleweed dominates the regularly flooded emergent wetland and saltgrass dominates at slightly higher elevations.
+Santa Monica and Franklin Creek feed into the marsh.
+Pickleweed dominates the regularly flooded emergent wetland, and saltgrass dominates at slightly higher elevations.
 The University of California owns 120 acres.
 The remainder of the marsh is owned by The Land Trust of Santa Barbara County, the City of Carpinteria and homeowners living along the shore.
-The mouth is open to the ocean year around.
-The small inlet is stabilized with rip rap and is occasionally dredged to increase flushing.
+The mouth is open to the ocean year around; the small inlet is stabilized with rip rap, and is occasionally dredged to increase flushing.
 There is an erosional area with limited sand.
-Private residences occur along both sides of the mouth.
-Beaches east and west of the mouth are moderately sized and of fine to medium-grained sand and there is a subtidal reef offshore of the mouth at Sand Point.
-There are various plant species, including salt marsh bird's beak and Ventura marsh milkvetch.
-There are also numerous fish and invertebrate species.
-Many bird species are present including waterfowl, seabirds, shorebirds, raptors, Belding's savannah sparrows, wintering western snowy plovers and foraging California least terns.
-Many terrestrial mammals are present including raccoons, weasels, rodents, skunks, foxes and opossums.
+Private residences occur along on both sides of the mouth.
+Beaches east and west of the mouth are moderate sized and of fine to medium-grained sand and there is a subtidal reef offshore of the mouth at Sand Point.

+Wetland biota: 225 plant species, including salt marsh bird's beak (restricted to high-marsh habitat).
+Also 16 fish species and numerous invertebrate species.
+125 birds species: waterfowl, seabirds, shorebirds, raptors, Belding's savannah sparrows, light-footed Ridgeway's rails (last seen in 1988), wintering western snowy plovers.
+Harbor seals (Jan-Jun) haul out, pup and breed at the mouth.
+Terrestrial mammals: 15 species: primary racoon, weasels, rodents, also skunks, foxes and opossums.
 Pismo clams may be present.
-Beach sand tiger beetles may inhabit higher sandy beaches in the Carpinteria area (species of special concern).
+Beach sand tiger beetles may inhabit higher clean sandy beaches in the Carpinteria area (species of special concern).